11 Things to Do in Berlin in November

 Jazz in Mauerpark| ©Karen Mardahl

-Every November, Berlin welcomes the best musicians from Germany and the rest of the world.
-Jazzfest Berlin is a kermesse where tradition and avant-garde come together.
-It is also a historical event since the first edition dates back to 1951, only 10 years before the construction of the wall.
-Indeed, when the brick wall separated the city in two, the 1962 festival organized a "radio bridge" to transmit the concerts to the other side of the barrier.
+Every November, Berlin welcomes the best musicians from Germany and around the world.
+Jazzfest Berlin is a festival where tradition and the avant-garde come together.
+It is also a historic event, as the first edition dates back to 1951, just 10 years before the wall was built.
+In fact, when the brick wall divided the city in two, the 1962 festival organized a "radio bridge" to broadcast the concerts to the other side of the barrier.

-As usual, the concerts are hosted at the Haus der Berliner Festspiele, a theater in the southwestern part of the city.
-Getting there is easy thanks to the proximity to the subway stop Spichernstraße and the numerous bus lines passing through the area.
+The concerts are usually held at the Haus der Berliner Festspiele, a theater in the southwestern part of the city.
+Getting there is easy thanks to its proximity to the Spichernstraße metro stop and the numerous bus lines that pass through the area.

-Concerts can also be organized at other venues such as:
+Concerts can also be organized in other venues such as:

 10. Find an original gift at Bazaar Berlin